 to intercept the rockets unravels due to mechanical problems with the US Navy ultra quiet spy submarine USS Jimmy Carter,

 a replacement must be found and quickly!
 The surprising solution comes in the form of a Royal Canadian navy submarine.

 Conflict in the North

-novel involving the Canada's Armed Forces!
-This time the Soviet Union is threatening Canada's North and NORAD and all that
+second exciting novel involving the Canada's Armed Forces!
+This time the Soviet Union is threatening Canada's North and NORAD

-stands before them is a small group of Canadian Rangers, and one regular Canadian Army sergeant.
-It is 1966, and the Cold
+and all that stands before them is a small group of Canadian Rangers, and one regular Canadian Army sergeant.
+It is 1966,

-War is hot!
-The Prime Minister knows that Canadian Sovereignty is only being given lip service by the world’s two Super
+and the Cold War is hot!
+The Prime Minister knows that Canadian Sovereignty is only being given lip service by the world’s

-Powers, but when a team of Soviet Spetsnaz commandos is discovered in Labrador on a mission to disrupt NORAD’s Pinetree
+two Super Powers, but when a team of Soviet Spetsnaz commandos is discovered in Labrador on a mission to disrupt NORAD’s

-Line communications, he realizes he must act swiftly or risk Canada forever becoming a mere puppet on the world stage.
-When
+Pinetree Line communications, he realizes he must act swiftly or risk Canada forever becoming a mere puppet on the world stage.

-nuclear armed CF-101 Voodoo's of the Royal Canadian Air Force are scrambled to intercept incoming Soviet bombers, the world
+When nuclear armed CF-101 Voodoo's of the Royal Canadian Air Force are scrambled to intercept incoming Soviet bombers, the

 DANIEL'S LATEST NOVEL IS